uglydavy/SciTrans-LLMs/README.md

 ```

 This uses your OS keychain via `keyring` so you won’t be prompted each run.
-For offline-only usage, skip this and choose the `dictionary` engine in GUI/CLI.
+For offline-only usage, skip this and choose the `dictionary` engine (aliases: `offline`, `local`, `lexicon`) in GUI/CLI.
 If an online engine fails at runtime, the pipeline will **automatically fall back** to the glossary/dictionary translator so the job still finishes.
+You can also pick `google-free` for a keyless (community) Google Translate backend powered by `googletrans`.

+### Free/offline usage cheat sheet

+- No keys?
+Pick `google-free` (keyless) or `dictionary`/`offline` (pure glossary + adaptive web dictionary for rare terms).
+- The offline dictionary merges the built-in glossary with your uploads and a cached MyMemory lookup so you still get reasonable translations without paid APIs.
+- If any engine errors mid-run, the block falls back to the offline dictionary so the translation completes instead of crashing.

 ### 5) Launch GUI (modern web UI)